sefeoglu/RAG4RE/README.md

 ├── LICENSE
 ├── README.md
-├── data                            ---> dataset, such as tacred, tacrev, re-tacred and semeval ├── results                         ---> results will be saved here.
+├── data                            ---> dataset, such as tacred, tacrev, re-tacred and semeval ├── results                         ---> results and the results of the ablation study will be saved here.
 └── src
     ├── config.ini                  ---> configuration for dataset, approach and llm and results.
     ├── data_preparation